Photo by Sarah Emma Smith

 Bogdan Vacarescu - violin

-Bogdan is an international Romanian concert violinist who has toured internationally since his teens as a concerto soloist, chamber and orchestra musician.
+Bogdan is a London based Romanian concert violinist who has toured internationally since his teens as a concerto soloist, chamber and orchestra musician.

 His recent solo album "Violin and Piano Thrillers" is at the top of the Album of the Year in Romania and was given a 5 star review in Musical Opinion.